 Content Any posts to social media or an e-list, including comments, images, audio clips or video clips.
 Online asset Any presence on a social media platform branded with the Party name, logo, or other branding element used in such a way as to indicate, whether accurately or not, representation of the Party.
 State Level online asset Any online asset representing the party at a State level.
 Group online asset Any online asset representing a constituent group.
 Candidate online asset Any online asset representing an endorsed local, state or federal Candidate.

-Private groupAny social media group or e-list that is exclusively administered by an accredited constituent group of the Party with the clear goal of assisting with party organising or facilitating discussion between Party members and/or volunteers and will not include internal party matters.
+Private group Any social media group or e-list that is exclusively administered by an accredited constituent group of the Party with the clear goal of assisting with party organising or facilitating discussion between Party members and/or volunteers.